 However, you need to ensure that the dish soap is not foaming.
 It’s because the foam allows the fleas to escape the water by jumping on it.
-Hence, you should use something like Jet-Dry or Cascade dishwashing soap that doesn’t produce much foam.
+Hence, you should use something like Jet-Dry (paid Link) or Cascade dishwashing (paid link) soap that doesn’t produce much foam.
 Many people use Dawn dishwashing, which works fine too but it does produce foam.

 How Long Do Fleas Live in Soapy Water?